 Recently, the current Secretary of Education with the U.S. Department of Education, Betsy DeVos, has clearly signaled her attack on the funding directly benefitting Native Hawaiian children in the public school system.
 I will work to protect this funding and work diligently to undo any act DeVos commits against the full funding of our public schools.

 In concert with my stance to protect the public education of children, I will ensure continued and increased funding for both public schools and public charter schools in order to provide quality education choices throughout our rural areas.

 Housing and Houselessness

 Native Hawaiians are disproportionately represented in the houseless population in Hawaii.
 Hawaii ranks highest in houselessness per capita in the United States.
-I will work to end houselessness by supporting attainable housing solutions, sustainable tiny home communities, increased funding for Housing First services, and regulate (not abolish) vacation home rentals by supporting a cap on units offered by a single proprietor.
+I will work to end houselessness by supporting attainable housing solutions for ohana, sustainable tiny home communities for single houseless persons, increased funding for Housing First services, and regulate (not abolish) vacation home rentals by supporting a cap on units offered by a single proprietor.

 I strongly support raising the federal minimum wage to $15/hour by 2020 and will work to link the federal minimum wage to the Consumer Price Index (CPI) in perpetuity.
 A $15/hour minimum wage is only a temporary fix, so linking future increases of the federal minimum wage to CPI (inflation) will relieve us from the exhausting redundancy of having to fight for a living wage every year.
 I will also support a tax plan that alleviates the financial burdens of ohana living paycheck to paycheck and will work to expand social security in order to help keep seniors from spending their later years in poverty.